MozillaFoundation/engineering-handbook/docs/index.md

 - [General sprint playbook](./playbooks/sprints.md) used to plan regular sprints
 - [Dedicated project playbook](./playbooks/projects.md) used to plan projects around specific work that will take up their own (one or more) sprint(s)

-## Notes

-:warning: This document is still being developed :warning: